Art-Sells/Arells/Build-Notes.md

 - - My Porfolio (after investments added)
 - - - Investments: should be acVacts
 – - - Profits/Losses: should be acdVatops
+- - - (24 hours /1 wk / 1 mnth/ 3 mnths/ 1 yr/ 5 yrs) buttons (each should dissapear and re-appear dependent on date of oldest investment... so if oldest investment was 1 year ago, then 5 yrs greys out, etc, etc)
 - - (add more investments)
 - - - - when button above clicked, it shows:
 - - - - amount: $ in dollars (creates new Investment group inside VavityAggregator json)